pjose92/pjose92/README.md

 # Hi there my name is Jose 👋
-- 💬 I am a Full-Stack Web Developer passionate on learning new technologies, enjoy solving problems, and building amazing projects.
-- I’m looking to collaborate with others interested to build amazing projects.
+- I am a Frontend Engineer at Foxtrot
-- I'm currenlty solving problems through Leetcode to sharpen my problem solving skills.
+- Solving problems through Leetcode to sharpen my problem solving skills.
-- Working through freeCodeCamp JavaScript Algorithms and Data Structures

 #### I am passionate about: